A Practical Guide for Innovation and Impact

 Resistance to change also plays a role, as lawyers under pressure often default to asking someone they know rather than navigating systems that feel disconnected from daily work.
 Ultimately, these challenges are not simply technology problems, they reflect deeper operating model issues around governance, accountability, and how knowledge is integrated into professional workflows.

-In contrast, organizations that succeed with enterprise knowledge management treat knowledge as a living strategic asset rather than a static repository.
+In contrast, firms that succeed with enterprise knowledge management treat knowledge as a living strategic asset.
 They embed knowledge sharing into the way work gets done, supported by leadership, culture, and modern technology.

 Leadership commitment